blumenthal/ubx_robotscenegraph/doc/manual.md

 The SWM has a mechism that sends the full graph to all other SWMs.
 It is triggered when a new SWM comes "up".
 An *advertisement* message is send when a new SWM joins.
 It is  also possible to trigger it in case of missing data (but this is not yet implemented).
-For debugging purposes it can be teriggerd manually as well via the ``sync()`` [terminal commnad](#terminal-commands).
+For debugging purposes it can be triggered manually as well via the ``sync()`` [terminal commnad](#terminal-commands).

-In all distribution scenarios the World Model Agent must have UUIDs and a communication framework with or without a Mediator (recommeded) has to be selected.
+In all distribution scenarios all World Model Agents must have UUIDs and a communication framework with or without a Mediator (recommeded) has to be selected.

 ### World Model Agent UUIDs